bluejava/tarsy/README.md

 ### `assert.rejects(fn)`

-This assert passes when the function specified **returns a promise** and **that promise is rejected**.
+This assert passes when the function specified **returns a `Promise`** and **that `Promise` is rejected**.

 This is useful for testing expected errors within asynchronous code.
-It is different from the others in that it also returns a promise that will resolve if the assert passes and reject if the assert fails.
+It is different from the others in that it also returns a `Promise` that will resolve if the assert passes and reject if the assert fails.

-The test function within which this assert appears must also return a promise and pass on the resolve/reject status of this assert.
+The test function within which this assert appears must also return a `Promise` and pass on the resolve/reject status of this assert.
 The easiest way to do this is to simply return the result from this assert as the last statement of your test:

 ```javascript
 test("Reading Network Resource", function() {